Truncated hexagonal tiling

 In geometry, the truncated hexagonal tiling is a semiregular tiling of the Euclidean plane.
 There are 2 dodecagons (12-sides) and one triangle on each vertex.

-As the name implies this tiling is constructed by a truncation operation applies to a hexagonal tiling, leaving dodecagons in place of the original hexagons, and new triangles at the original vertex locations.
+As the name implies this tiling is constructed by a truncation operation applied to a hexagonal tiling, leaving dodecagons in place of the original hexagons, and new triangles at the original vertex locations.
 It is given an extended Schläfli symbol of t{6,3}.

 Conway calls it a truncated hextille, constructed as a truncation operation applied to a hexagonal tiling (hextille).

 There are 3 regular and 8 semiregular tilings in the plane.

 Uniform colorings

 There is only one uniform coloring of a truncated hexagonal tiling.
 (Naming the colors by indices around a vertex: 122.)

 Topologically identical tilings

 The dodecagonal faces can be distorted into different geometries, such as:

 Related polyhedra and tilings

 Wythoff constructions from hexagonal and triangular tilings

 Like the uniform polyhedra there are eight uniform tilings that can be based from the regular hexagonal tiling (or the dual triangular tiling).

 Drawing the tiles colored as red on the original faces, yellow at the original vertices, and blue along the original edges, there are 8 forms, 7 which are topologically distinct.
 (The truncated triangular tiling is topologically identical to the hexagonal tiling.)